evilcel3ri/yaCTFpl/README.md

 Hack The Box ones), you might use this work as a base for your learning.

 Feel free to open issues in case you have any inquiry!

+## I want more! (and I like using the terminal!)

+In parallel of this manual, you can use Tek's [tips](https://github.com/christalib/tips?organization=christalib&organization=christalib) small program which displays handy tips about a lot of commands!
+You can find my fork of those commands [here](https://github.com/christalib/commands-for-sec).